teaguestockwell/fullstack-template/README.md

 ## Testing

-Unit and component tests are run with jests a test-library to get started run:
+Unit and component tests are run with jests and test-library, to get started run:

 ```sh
 npm run test